hashicorp/nomad-pack-community-registry/README.md

 This is a registry of community-maintained packs for [Nomad Pack](https://github.com/hashicorp/nomad-pack).

-This differs from the default [Nomad Pack Registry](https://github.com/hashicorp/nomad-pack-registry) which is fully maintained by HashiCorp.

 # Writing your own Packs

 For guidance on writing your own packs, see the [Writing Packs Guide](https://github.com/hashicorp/nomad-pack/blob/main/docs/writing-packs.md) in the Nomad Pack repository.